What to Look for When Shopping for Car Insurance: Complete Guide

 • Higher monthly premium cost

-Raising your deductible from $500 to $1,000 can reduce your annual premium by up to 40% in some cases.
+Raising your deductible from $500 to $1,000 can reduce your annual premium by $180–$420 in many cases.
 However, only choose a higher deductible if you can comfortably cover that amount from savings without financial stress.
+Some insurers also offer vanishing deductible programs — offered by Nationwide, Progressive, Allstate, and Liberty Mutual — that reduce your deductible over time as a reward for claim-free driving.
 Dig deeper with our complete car insurance deductibles guide.

 Trusted by Thousands